10 Signs You Have an Underactive Thyroid

 Hypothyroidism is more common than you would believe, and millions of people are currently hypothyroid and don’t know it.
-(And while metabolism goes hand in hand with this condition, there are also 25 Things People Do That Slows Metabolism.)
+(And while metabolism goes hand in hand with this condition, there are also habits people do that slow metabolism.)
 Because early symptoms of the disease are diverse and mimic the symptoms of everyday life, millions of cases of thyroid disease remain undiagnosed or are mistaken for other disorders.
 Estimates vary, but approximately 10 million Americans have this common medical condition.
 In fact, as many as 10 percent of women may have some degree of thyroid hormone deficiency, and 12 percent of Americans will develop a thyroid disorder in their lifetimes.

 January is National Thyroid Awareness Month, so we here at Eat This, Not That! thought it would a good time to review the signs and symptoms of a sluggish thyroid.
 Many things can put you at risk for a sluggish thyroid, from genetic predispositions to an autoimmune disorder called Hashimoto’s thyroiditis (a condition that occurs in 80 percent of those with hypothyroidism in which the immune system attacks the thyroid).
 Fortunately, thyroid screening is a simple blood test, and thyroid trouble can often be fixed with the right prescription.
-See if you can relate to any of the below items and you might also want to check out 21 Signs You Should Change Your Diet!
+See if you can relate to any of the below items and you might also want to check out these signs you should change your diet!